 On 09 Dec 2019, I upgraded my Dorrough Stereo to Dorrough Surround (which includes Dorrough Stereo) for free.
 Having more plugins without having to pay is nice, even though I can’t see myself mixing in surround soon.
 I’m still struggling in stereo.

 I’m happy with my Waves collection.
-I now have Bass Fingers, Bass Rider, Berzerk Distortion, Brauer Motion, Center, CLA-2A Compressor / Limiter, CLA-3A Compressor / Limiter, CLA-76 Blacky Compressor / Limiter, CLA-76 Bluey Compressor / Limiter, Dorrough Stereo, Dorrough Surround, F6 Floating-Band Dynamic EQ, H-Comp Hybrid Compressor, H-Delay Hybrid Delay, H-EQ Hybrid Equalizer, H-Reverb Hybrid Reverb, L2 Ultramaximizer, Scheps Omni Channel, Sibilance, SSL E-Channel, SSL G-Channel, SSL G-Equalizer, SSL G-Master Buss Compressor, Vitamin Sonic Enhancer, Vocal Rider, Waves Tune and WLM Plus Loudness Meter.
+I now have the API 550, Bass Fingers, Bass Rider, Berzerk Distortion, Brauer Motion, Center, CLA-2A Compressor / Limiter, CLA-3A Compressor / Limiter, CLA-76 Blacky Compressor / Limiter, CLA-76 Bluey Compressor / Limiter, Dorrough Stereo, Dorrough Surround, F6 Floating-Band Dynamic EQ, H-Comp Hybrid Compressor, H-Delay Hybrid Delay, H-EQ Hybrid Equalizer, H-Reverb Hybrid Reverb, J37 Tape, L2 Ultramaximizer, LoAir, Scheps Omni Channel, Sibilance, SSL E-Channel, SSL G-Channel, SSL G-Equalizer, SSL G-Master Buss Compressor, Vitamin Sonic Enhancer, Vocal Rider, Waves Tune and WLM Plus Loudness Meter.

-And, now that I think of it, this allows me to have multiple setups: one based on SSL plugins (+ reverb and delay), one based on the CLA compressors (with, say, the H-Series plugins) and one based on the Scheps Omni Channel.
+And, now that I think of it, this allows me to have multiple setups: one based on SSL plugins (+ reverb and delay), one based on the CLA compressors with the API equalizers and one based on the Scheps Omni Channel.